HexadecimalNibble/docs/docs/roadrunner/about.md

 # What is Roadrunner?

-Roadrunner is an FTC library.
+Roadrunner is an FTC library for planning robot paths.

 These docs only cover version 1.0+ of the Roadrunner Library.
 If you are using an older version (0.5) of Roadrunner, please see [learnroadrunner.com](https://learnroadrunner.com/).